Today’s post is by Heather Powell, Director of Customer Services at SafeSourcing Inc.

 Know your target: Understand what products they already carry and how yours will fit in.
 Don’t waste your time pitching to a retailer who’s unlikely to carry your product.

 Take advantage of special programs: Some mass retailers, such as Wal-Mart, have local purchase programs that give managers authority to try local items.
 And other retailers may have different initiatives, such as minority business programs.

 Be patient: It can take up to a year or longer before you see your product on store shelves, so don’t get frustrated.
 And if the final answer is no, try to turn it into a learning experience.

 Finally, remember there are other sales channels besides the traditional brick-and-mortar retail store.
 Catalogs, TV shopping networks and online stores can also be excellent methods to enable you to learn how to market a product online.

-SafeSourcing has successfully helped dozens of companies evaluate and hire Managed Service Providers and Vendor Management Systems.
-For more information on how we can help your team in its own search or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
+SafeSourcing, Inc. can help you source your packaging, production, and prepress services, create and run a Request for Proposal and compress the suppliers pricing by running a Request for Quote.
+For more information on how we can help you with your procurement needs or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.